 There are exceptions to this in our research, such as Watford, Chigwell and Milton Keynes.
-But the towns index nevertheless suggests that - whereas already-diverse places tend to be more liberal - those undergoing rapid change as a new phenomenon are frequently more hostile.
+But the towns index nevertheless suggests that -

 As the chart shows, Oxford is at the ultra-liberal end of this.
-A historically diverse place with a highly educated population - but now a very expensive and economically unequal place - it is iust about the only place in our index where the non-WB population is shrinking.
+A historically diverse place with a highly educated population - but now a very expensive and economically unequal place - it is just about the only place in our index where the non-WB population is shrinking.